dvgis/threebox-es6/docs/Threebox.md

 <b>pointGeometry</b> `[longitude, latitude(, meters altitude)]`

 An array of 2-3 numbers representing longitude, latitude, and optionally altitude (in meters).
 When altitude is omitted, it is assumed to be 0.
-When populating this from a GeoJSON Point, this array can be accessed at `point.geometry.coordinates`.
+When populating this from a [*GeoJson*](https://geojson.org/) Point, this array can be accessed at `point.geometry.coordinates`.

-While altitude is not standardized in the GeoJSON specification, Threebox will accept it as such to position objects along the z-axis.
+While altitude is not standardized in the [*GeoJson*](https://geojson.org/) specification, Threebox will accept it as such to position objects along the z-axis.

 <br>